rain2540/Learn-SwiftUI/L003-Landmarks/README.md

 #### Section 1 : Add Animations to Individual Views

 When you use the animation(_:) modifier on a view, SwiftUI animates any changes to animatable properties of the view.
 A view’s color, opacity, rotation, size, and other properties are all animatable.

+#### Section 2 : Animate the Effects of State Changes

+Now that you’ve learned how to apply animations to individual views, it’s time to add animations in places where you change your state’s value.
+Here, you’ll apply animations to all of the changes that occur when a user taps a button and toggles the showDetail state property.